davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 3. Used in Production to allow specific Mvc controller actions to return model as json/xml data.
 4. Used in Production to allow specific Api controller actions to bind to Body + Query/Route.
 5. Used in Production to allow Mvc controller actions to return error responses/exceptions as Problem Details.
+6. Used in Production globally to apply a modern frontend (React/Angular/Vue.js) to an existing MVC application.

 ## Installation